Professor of Anthropology | Director of Cells to Society (C2S): The Center on Social Disparities and Health at the Institute for Policy Research

 Thom McDade is a biological anthropologist who conducts research on health and human development in relation to social and cultural contexts and processes.
 Much of this work focuses on the long-term effects of early environments, and the integration of biological measures into population-based, social science research.
 He is director of the Laboratory for Human Biology Research, and of Cells to Society (C2S): The Center on Social Disparities and Health.

-McDade's work has appeared in a wide range of journals, including Proceedings of the National Academy of Sciences, Social Science and Medicine, American Journal of Public Health, Demography, American Journal of Clinical Nutrition, American Journal of Human Biology, Medical Anthropology, and Psychosomatic Medicine.
+McDade's work has appeared in a wide range of journals, including Proceedings of the National Academy of Sciences, Proceedings of the Royal Society, New England Journal of Medicine, Social Science and Medicine, American Journal of Public Health, Demography, American Journal of Clinical Nutrition, American Journal of Human Biology, Medical Anthropology, and Psychosomatic Medicine.
 In 2002, he received a Presidential Early Career Award for Scientists and Engineers (PECASE), the nation's highest honor for scientists early in their career.
 PECASE awardees are drawn from those who have already received prestigious Faculty Early Career Development (CAREER) grants from the National Science Foundation.

 Social Influences on Biomarkers of Stress in Early Adulthood.
-McDade has helped integrate biomarker data collection into Wave IV of the National Longitudinal Study of Adolescent Health (Add Health), and a recent RO1 award from NIH is supporting the analysis of data from this ongoing longitudinal survey.
-With colleagues in IPR/C2S, McDade is investigating social status, neighborhood factors, and social relationships as sources of stress that affect mental and physical health in young adults in the U.S. This is the largest ever study of stress to include objective indicators of physiological function and health (n~15,000), and findings from this research will greatly advance our understanding of how social contexts "get under the skin" to affect health in young adults.
+McDade has helped integrate biomarker data collection into Wave IV of the National Longitudinal Study of Adolescent Health (Add Health), and with colleagues in IPR/C2S, McDade is investigating social status, neighborhood factors, and social relationships as sources of stress that affect mental and physical health in young adults in the U.S. This is the largest ever study of stress to include objective indicators of physiological function and health (n~15,000), and findings from this research will greatly advance our understanding of how social contexts "get under the skin" to affect health in young adults.

 Acculturation, Health, and the Ecology of Immune Function in South America.
-With colleagues in anthropology, McDade is investigating the impact of social, economic, and cultural transitions on child and adolescent health in remote populations in Bolivia and Ecuador.
-These projects are addressing the local impact of globalization, and exploring how ecological factors shape the development and function of the human immune system.
+With colleagues in anthropology, McDade is investigating the impact of social, economic, and cultural transitions on health in remote populations in Bolivia and Ecuador.
+These projects are addressing the local impact of globalization and exploring how ecological factors shape the development and function of the human immune system.

 Cells to Society (C2S): The Center on Social Disparities and Health.
 Social and cultural contexts are critical determinants of human development and health, but we know very little about the processes or pathways through which they act.
 Along with colleagues at IPR, McDade has helped establish C2S as a new center at Northwestern to serve as catalyst for innovative, multidisciplinary approaches to understanding health disparities.